g80c/gocode2019/README.md

 # GoCode Info:

-  - Video:
+Loom Video Link: [Put Link Here]

 # Introduction

 Where would you start a business?
 Why would you chose that location?
 Would it be worth moving or hiring from other regions to increase your chances of success?
-In this analysis we will explore factors that should help guide you to choosing the best place to start your business.
+In this analysis we will explore factors that should help guide you to choosing the best place to start your business or where to hire from.

 # Methodology